ekholme/brain/content/FlexCreek Running Notes.md

 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-02-24

+Once again I took too much time off.
+Last week was weird with snow, but that's also an excuse.

+It took a bit to shake off the rust, but I basically just wrote the `GetMovementByID` functionality this afternoon (see `sqlite/movement.go`).
+I haven't tested it out, yet, though, so that's the next step I guess.
 ## 2025-02-14 Update

 I shouldn't have waited a whole week to work on this.
 Oops.